dariaomelkina/patisserie-website/README.md

 If You want to use another port for json-server, do not forget to specify it at the file [src/api/api.js](src/api/api.js).

-(project will run at http://localhost:3000)
+(project will run at http://localhost:3000, if not specified otherwise)

 ## Testing:
 In the project directory, you can run: